-Update: as of mid-2019, there are still no plans for new editions of any of my Python books, and I don't foresee any coming together in the near term.
+Update: as of early 2020, there are no plans for new editions of any of my Python books, and I don't expect this to change.
 It's nearly safe at this point to assume that the books won't be updated again, but life can be an awfully dynamic enterprise.
-There's more on this story's thrilling (non)conclusion in the 2017 note here, and the 2019 update to the 2016 note here.
-Most of the earlier words below also still apply—especially their recommendation to learn the core fundamentals from the books first, and consult Python's What's New documents later for the constantly morphing bleeding edge.
+There's more on this story in the 2017 note here; the 2019 update to the 2016 note here; and the 2020 endgame here.
+Most of the earlier words below also still apply—especially their recommendation to learn the fundamentals presented in the books first, and consult Python's What's New documents later for the constantly morphing bleeding edge.

 As of August 2016, there are no plans for new editions of any of the books listed on this site's homepage.
 These books may or may not be updated again, but any such updates would almost certainly not appear before the second half of 2017.